SublimeText/LaTeXTools/README.markdown

 by Marciano Siniscalchi
 [http://tekonomist.wordpress.com]

+Additional contributors (/thank you thank you thank you/): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
+Also, Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes). *If you have contributed and I haven't acknowledged you, email me!*

+Latest revision: 2012-09-16

 Introduction
 ------------
 This plugin provides several features that simplify working with LaTeX files:

-* The ST2 build command takes care of compiling your LaTeX source to PDF using `texify` (Windows/MikTeX) or `latexmk` (OSX/MacTeX or Windows/TeXlive).
+* The ST2 build command takes care of compiling your LaTeX source to PDF using `texify` (Windows/MikTeX) or `latexmk` (OSX/MacTeX, Windows/TeXlive, Linux/TeXlive).
 Then, it parses the log file and lists errors and warning.
-Finally, it launches (or refreshes) the PDF viewer (SumatraPDF on Windows and Skim on OSX) and jumps to the current cursor position.
+Finally, it launches (or refreshes) the PDF viewer (SumatraPDF on Windows and Skim on OSX) and jumps to the current cursor position (not implemented yet on Linux).
 * Forward and inverse search with the named PDF previewers is fully supported
 * Easy insertion of references and citations (from BibTeX files) via tab completion
 * Plugs into the "Goto anything" facility to make jumping to any section or label in your LaTeX file(s)